On the Reynolds-number scaling of Poisson solver complexity: Introduction

 In addition to spatial discretization, the governing equations must be advanced in time, which requires addressing both the integration of the momentum equations and the pressure–velocity coupling inherent to incompressible flows.
 Starting from the pioneering simulations of HIT and channel flows, most DNS simulations of incompressible turbulence have been performed using fractional-step projection methods~\cite{CHO68} combined with either explicit or semi-implicit time integration for the momentum equation.
 In virtually all cases, the nonlinear convective term is treated explicitly, which severely restricts the allowable time-step.
 Specifically, the eigenvalues of the linearized system, scaled by the chosen time-step, must remain within the stability region of the temporal scheme~\cite{TRI22-AlgEigCD}.
 This restriction is usually expressed through the CFL condition~\cite{CFL28}.
 Consequently, each time-step requires the solution of a pressure Poisson equation, which usually represents the dominant computational cost and the main bottleneck in large-scale DNS \XaviR{of incompressible flows}.

 \mbigskip

-\Adel{One of the most efficient approaches to solve such a Poisson equation is through iterative methods based on Krylov subspaces \cite{Saa03}, whose implementation is simple and easily parallelisable, requiring only basic linear algebra operations.
+\aft{In canonical configurations with periodic boundary conditions and uniform meshes, this Poisson problem can be solved very efficiently using FFT-based direct solvers, which exploit the analytical eigenstructure of the discrete Laplacian to obtain the solution to machine accuracy~\cite{GORTRI07-CF,DOD14,COS18}.
+However, such approaches are restricted to a limited set of idealized configurations~\cite{TRI06-JFM,TRI14-CYL,DABTRI15-TOPO-RB}.
+Most practical simulations involve complex geometries, non-periodic boundary conditions, or non-uniform grids, for which FFT-based methods are not applicable and general iterative solvers are required.} \Adel{\aft{In this regard, one} of the most efficient approaches to solve such a Poisson equation is through iterative methods based on Krylov subspaces \cite{Saa03}, whose implementation is simple and easily parallelisable, requiring only basic linear algebra operations.
 However, iterative linear solvers must be properly preconditioned to be effective \cite{Ben02}.
 In this sense, while preconditioners based on incomplete factorizations were very popular in the early days of numerical linear algebra~\cite{MeiVdV77}, their sequential nature and the increasing availability of parallel computers made them lose ground against alternatives with higher degrees of parallelism, such as sparse approximate inverses~\cite{KolYer93,IsoJanBer22}, whose application solely relies on the sparse-matrix vector product.}

 \mbigskip

 \Adel{Regardless of their specific features, none of these methods are {\em optimal} in the sense that when augmenting the mesh resolution (hence increasing the linear system size), the problem becomes more ill-conditioned and more iterations are required to reach the same accuracy.
 This problem worsens nowadays, as cutting-edge DNS require solving extreme-scale linear systems on massively parallel supercomputers, and single-level preconditioners generally require excessive iterations.}